KDKahlo/AfterTinder/README.md

 ## Guidelines
-- NOTE: in the backend, the login logic is held in the users file and the logic to get/post AI data is held in index.js.
+- NOTE: in the backend, the login logic as well as all the endpoints related to the database are held in the users file and the endpoints to get/post AI data is held in index.js.
 - NOTE: your database tables will be empty when you first open the app.
-After configuration, you should be able to populate them using the front end.
+After configuration, you should be able to populate them using the app.
 If you need to manually test it in Postman, there's a sample code and instructions in client/src/assets/testcode.
-This file is not connected to the app: it's used to try and store code samples that might be useful for the developing process.
+This file is not connected to the app: it's used to try and store code samples that might be useful for further developing process.
-- NOTE: the code to pair partners is used in the backend with uuid.
-We need to npm install, should we include this on readmefile?

-- Resources you may need:
+- Resources:
   - [MDN docs](https://developer.mozilla.org/en-US/)
   - [Express docs](https://expressjs.com/en/api.html)
   - [MySQL docs](https://dev.mysql.com/doc/refman/8.0/en/database-use.html)